-A visit to Ratnagiri is not complete without the local thali.
+A visit to the town is not complete without the local thali.
 You get rice flour Rotis and you have a choice of Modak or Aam ras.

-Modak is something I recommend as a gift to carry back from Ratnagiri.
+Modak is something I recommend as a gift to carry back from there.

-I had no idea Ratnagiri has so much to offer beyond its famous Hapus Mangoes.
+I had no idea the place has so much to offer beyond its famous Hapus Mangoes.

 Recommend you read following travel blog on tourist attractions of Konkan Coast, Maharashtra.